timoxley/nim/Readme.md

 Node.js command-line tool for inspecting objects, function implementations and listing properties, *with syntax highlighting*.

+## Why

+If you're like me, you regularly boot up node's REPL just to explore objects or gain insight on how things work by logging function implementations. `nim` is a slightly more convenient way of doing this.

 ```js
 $ nim path.join
 function () {